Service Battery Warning on Mac – Do You Need to Replace the Battery?

 - Leave the MacBook overnight with no power.

-- Charge again the next morning until full.
+- Charge the MacBook again the next morning until it is full.

 Reset SMC to stop Service Battery Warning on Mac

-The next thing to try is resetting your System Management Controller, SMC is a hardware chip that controls some hardware settings, including power.
-While very reliable, it can occasionally have issues which force a reset.
-The process is straightforward but any customizations to power plans or hardware settings may also be reset.
+The next thing to try is resetting your System Management Controller (SMC).
+This is a hardware chip that controls some hardware settings, including the power system.
+While very reliable, it can occasionally have issues which require a reset.
+The process is straightforward, but any customizations to your power plans or hardware settings may also be reset.
 Here’s how to reset the SMC:

 - Turn on the laptop.